Sitecore/jss/docs/data/routes/docs/nextjs/getting-started/how-is-nextjs-different/en.md

 title: What’s different about the Next.js SDK?
 ---
 # What’s different about the Next.js SDK?
-The Next.js SDK for Sitecore some key differences from other Sitecore JavaScript SDKs.
+The Next.js SDK for Sitecore has some key differences from other Sitecore JavaScript SDKs.

 ## Architecture and Deployment
 * Next.js provides built-in options for build time and runtime static site generation (SSG).